flwyd/adventofcode/2022/README.md

 lot of data represented as a lot of small agents!
 I wonder if it would be faster to skip the agents and recreate the whole linked list each time.

+**Update:** Switching from the Agent-based approach to maintaining a map of `id` “pointers” dropped the runtime of part 2 from about 9 minutes to about 8 _seconds_.
+The overhead of communicating back and forth to Agents is thus much higher than the overhead of recreating a 5,000-item map 50,000 times.

 The recursive circular linked list structure is pretty simple.

 ```elixir